lirantal/is-website-vulnerable/README.md

 npx is-website-vulnerable https://example.com [--json] [--js-lib] [--mobile|--desktop] [--chromePath]
 ```

-The CLI will gracefully handle cases where the URL is missing, and will prompt you to enter it:
+The CLI will gracefully handle cases where the URL to scan is missing by prompting you to enter it:

 ```
 $ npx is-website-vulnerable